-Bowiea volubilis subsp. volubilis, commonly the climbing onion or in Afrikaans the knolklimop (bulbous climber), is an unusual member of the Hyacinthaceae family.
-When listing all poisonous plants, this species must feature prominently.
+Bowiea volubilis subsp. volubilis, commonly the climbing onion or in Afrikaans the knolklimop (bulbous climber), is a member of the Hyacinthaceae family.
+When listing poisonous plants, this species features prominently.

 The species fits among the bulbous plants as it grows from a large bulb.
 The soft stems also allow the plant to fit among herbaceous plants, a typical perennial.
 Another plant category where it fits well, is among the succulents.
 The plant annually grows a multitude of fleshy green stems.
 They perform the bulk of the required photosynthetic production functions, as well as the storing of water; on top of what is stored in the bulb itself.